-The GriGri+ had the smoothest lowering action of any device that features an anti-panic handle, and it addresses what many people saw as a significant safety concern with the GriGri 2, which has no safety mechanism to lock the cam if the belayer loses control or pulls too hard on the handle while lowering.
+The GriGri+ had the smoothest lowering action of any device that features an anti-panic handle, and it addresses what many people saw as a significant safety concern with the GriGri, which has no safety mechanism to lock the cam if the belayer loses control or pulls too hard on the handle while lowering.
 However, these mechanisms seem to always interfere with lowering to a certain extent.
 We believe the added safety of the anti-panic handle is probably worth the hassle of it locking up now and then for most climbers, and that is why the GriGri+ is our number one recommendation.
-Experienced climbers who have used the GriGri 2 safely for years might not appreciate the update, and lucky for them it remains in production.
+Experienced climbers who have used the GriGri safely for years might not appreciate the update, and lucky for them the original remains in production.

 The GriGri+ stands out in the realm of feeding slack because of its two usage modes for top rope and lead belaying.
 These are controlled with a locking dial that adjusts the resistance of the device's cam.
 The cam is very sensitive in top rope mode and feels nearly one-directional, where rope can only be taken in from the climbing strand.
 The cam is less sensitive in lead mode, allowing slack to be payed out with ease, yet it still engages from the higher forces of lead falls.

 In its lead mode, the GriGri+ was very comparable to the GriGri when it came to feeding slack.
 It is among smoothest assisted braking device for paying out rope because of its wide range of acceptable rope diameters, but isn't as easy as the Trango Vergo.
 Feeding slack is very difficult if you try to lead belay while the device is in top rope mode, which makes it necessary to double check that it is set to the correct mode before belaying.